zotero/publications/CONTRIBUTING.md

 Build
 -----

-`dist` folder contains the latest build and is included in the repository.
-To re-build the package execute:
+`dist` folder contains the latest build and should not be included in the repository.
+To build the package execute:

     npm run build

-This will produce files for all build variants.